thebhaavesh007/Supply-Note-Assignment/README.md

-# Supply Note Assignment
+# URL SHORTNER
 ## Overview
-- Create a Shorter URL for Given URL
+- Create a ShortNer URL for Given URL
 - can Check number if Short URL created per month and week using Chart.js
 - Update the URL Count for everytime the URL is Clicked